ggilmore/Akka-Streams-Notes/WritePrimesExample.md

     * The `combine` function is used to compose the materialized values of this flow and that
     * Sink into the materialized value of the resulting Sink.
     */

     //in this case (_, bytesWritten) => bytesWritten is equivalent to Keep.right
+    //overall, connect the "throttler" to the file writer, return the size of the file when done

     // console output sink
     val consoleSink = Sink.foreach[Int](println)